A Guide to Host Agency and Consortia Education [+Comparison Chart]

 What the Heck Is a Host Agency and a Consortium?

 Now, you're about to get fire-hosed with TONS of information on host education so I want to avoid going down any vocabulary rabbit holes.
 But here's what I think is important for you to know about host agencies and consortia in regards to travel agent training:

-Host agencies provide independent travel agents with an infrastructure to own and operate their own agency.
-Some of the biggies they provide is access to an accreditation number, a ton of backend/ accounting support, software and tools to help run operations, and robust relationships with suppliers (aka: higher commissions for their pool of independent agents due to their higher aggregate sales volume).
+Host agencies provide independent travel advisors with the infrastructure to own and operate their own travel agency business.
+Some of the biggies they provide are access to an accreditation number, a ton of backend/ accounting support, software and tools to help run operations, and robust relationships with suppliers (aka higher commissions for their pool of independent agents due to their higher aggregate sales volume).